Graham High School (Bluefield, Virginia): History

 Graham High School was first established as a secondary school in 1914, serving grades 9-12 in what was then known as the town of Graham, Virginia (now Bluefield).
 The cornerstone for building located on Greever Avenue, also known as, "The Hill", was laid on May 26, 1914.
 J.O.
 Faulkner was the first principal, and there were 107 students enrolled in the high school.
 (A total of 611 students, in primary, grammar, and high school grades, attended school in the building which could accommodate 750).

 Graham High School grew its facilities at the end of 2010 when they opened up a new weight lifting facility and football locker room.
 They also unveiled a new gymnasium that serves as a practice gym for the men's and women's basketball teams and is the location where the Bluefield, VA recreational basketball league hosts many of its games.
 The gym has 2 full size courts along with men's and women's locker rooms.

 In 2016, the Tazewell County School Board promoted Cynthia Beavers, former assistant principal, to be the first female principal ever to have a tenure at Graham High School.

 The classic Graham/Beaver football game is the biggest event each year for the two Bluefields.
 This game between cross-city rivals Graham High School and Bluefield High School is the area's largest sporting event.
 It is held at Mitchell Stadium, which is within West Virginia by a mere 500 feet, and is shared by both schools.
 In 1991, the two schools were featured on the ESPN show Scholastic Sports America for having one of the largest high school football rivalries on the East Coast.
 With average crowds of at least ten thousand, the game is the talk of the town year after year.
 The Beavers hold a winning record over Graham in the series, 62-25-2.
-Graham High School's football team won the Virginia High School League's Class 2 State Football Championship in 2022.
-The G-Men defeated Central Woodstock High School 34–7 on December 10 at Salem City Stadium for the state crown.
-Previous state football titles were won in 1962, 1989, 1995, and 2018.
+Graham High School's football team won the Virginia High School League's Class 2 State Football Championship in 2024.
+The G-Men defeated Strasburg High School 31-8 on December 14 at Salem City Stadium for the state crown.
+Previous state football titles were won in 1962, 1989, 1995, 2018 and 2022.